bookofproofs/bookofproofs.github.io/_sources/history/19th-century/sitter.md

 7. Pioneered the use of analytic geometry in theoretical physics.
 8. Co-developed the Lambda-CDM model, which remains the standard model of cosmology.

-Born 6 May1872, Sneek, Netherlands.
+Born 6 May 1872, Sneek, Netherlands.
 Died 20 November 1934, Leiden, Netherlands.

 View full biography at [MacTutor](https://mathshistory.st-andrews.ac.uk/Biographies/Sitter/)